murkyl/vault-plugin-secrets-onefs/README.md

     chmod 755 /ifs/home/vault

 ## Predefined mode
 In this mode the plugin only handles creating S3 access secrets that expire within the defined TTL values.
-The user is expected to already exist
+The user is expected to already exist either locally on the cluster or in another authentication provider like Active Directory.

+No additional cluster configuration is required for this mode.

 ## Vault Plugin
 ### Using pre-built releases (recommended)